msc-acse/acse-9-independent-research-project-sanazss/README.md

 # Inference
 Run detect.py on inference images.
 Put your inference images in a file named samples in the data folder.
 # Evaluation
-Run python3 test.py --weights weights/best.pt to test best checkpoint.
+Run python3 test.py --weights weights/best.pt to test best checkpoint on validation set.
 Run python3 checkpoint.py to get the best fitness value and epochs of the best checkpoint.